NBISweden/development-guidelines/README.md

 separate commits of unrelated things.
 This is done using `git commit -p ...`.

-Avoid "force push" unless it makes everyone’s life easier.
+Avoid "force push" unless it makes everyone's life easier.

 If a "live" checkout of the repository needs to exist somewhere, for example to run a public web service, then

-* Don’t do development in the live checkout.
+* Don't do development in the live checkout.
 * Do development and testing in a private checkout.
 * Only ever do "git pull" in the live checkout.
 * A live service with active users should run a stable release from